Season Pass Agreement

 1. Big Sky Resort passes are issued to the Applicant only and are nontransferable (either for money or general use) and nonrefundable.
 Individuals who misuse pass privileges by allowing their pass to be used by others invalidate the pass and are committing a crime punishable under Mont.
 Code Ann. § 45-6-305.

 2. Lost or stolen passes must be reported immediately to the Mountain Services Office (406.995.5749).
 There will be a replacement fee of $25.00.
 Passes that are lost or stolen and not reported immediately will be handled in the same manner as a misused pass.
 Damaged passes which do not work properly will be replaced free of charge.
-A one-time only (one per season) day ticket will be issued for a lost, misplaced, or "left at home" season pass.
+A single day ticket may be issued for a $5 fee for a lost, misplaced, or "left at home" season pass.

 4. The Applicant agrees to have this pass visible and ready to be scanned each time he/she boards a lift.
 At any time while on the mountain, the Applicant may be required to present his/her pass to a Big Sky Employee.